uber-go/fx/auth/README.md

 ## Integrating custom auth service
 `Auth package` just provides an interface and API integration with existing modules.
-Users can define their own backend security framework and integrate its clients with the service framework by following simple steps:
+Users can define their own back-end security framework and integrate its clients with the service framework by following simple steps:

 ### Implement `auth.Client` interface for custom security service
 Example implementation of userAuthClient: